foundryvtt/crucible/docs/Character/Skills.md

 #### Lore Tasks

 **Recall.** A character can attempt to recall general lore or history they may know about any particular subject.
-This is often retroactive - a character succeeding on such a Lore check could be seen as having always known the information, but remembering it just in time.
+This is often retroactive - a character succeeding on such a Lore check could be seen as having always known the information, but remembering it just in time.<br>
-**Deduce.** When information is already at hand, you may use your knowledge of the world to attempt to predict a future event, or deduce something that was previously unknown.
+**Deduce.** When information is already at hand, you may use your knowledge of the world to attempt to predict a future event, or deduce something that was previously unknown.<br>

 1. **Historian** - Specialists in keeping history, and knowing of the cultures of the world.
 2. **Sage** - Specialists in discovering the truth, wherever it may lie.